cooperlyt/keycloak-phone-provider/README.md

 ### **2FA by Phone OTP**

- Phone OTP use OTP Credential's phone number,Different from the user's phone number, Credential's phone number come from required actions `Configure OTP over SMS`, Unless the `Create OTP Credential` is enabled on user registration flow.
+ Phone OTP uses OTP Credential's phone number,Different from the user's phone number, Credential's phone number come from required actions `Configure OTP over SMS`, Unless the `Create OTP Credential` is enabled on user registration flow.

   On Authentication page, copy the browser flow and replace `OTP` with  `OTP Over SMS` .
 Don't forget to bind this flow copy as the de facto browser flow.